Chart Color Schemes

 Age

-Thirroul has a median age of 43, matching Rest of NSW's figure and surpassing Australia's national average of 38 years.
-The age distribution shows that individuals aged 45-54 are notably prominent at 13.9%, while those aged 25-34 comprise only 8.9% of the population, compared to Rest of NSW.
-Between the 2021 Census and now, the 15-24 age group has increased from 10.5% to 11.7%, while the 75-84 cohort has risen from 5.3% to 6.4%.
-Conversely, the 55-64 age group has decreased from 14.5% to 12.7%.
-By 2041, demographic projections indicate significant shifts in Thirroul's age structure.
-The 75-84 age group is expected to grow by 58%, reaching 654 people from the current 412.
-Notably, those aged 65 and above will account for 60% of total population growth, reflecting the area's aging demographic trend.
-In contrast, the 5-14 and 15-24 age groups are projected to experience population declines.
+Thirroul has a median age of 43, matching Rest of NSW's figure and exceeding Australia's national average of 38 years.
+The age distribution reveals that residents aged 45-54 make up 13.8%, while those aged 25-34 constitute only 8.9%.
+Between the 2021 Census and present, the 15 to 24 age group has increased from 10.5% to 11.7%, and the 75 to 84 cohort has risen from 5.3% to 6.4%.
+Conversely, the 55 to 64 age group has decreased from 14.5% to 12.7%.
+By 2041, demographic projections indicate significant changes in Thirroul's age structure.
+Notably, the 75 to 84 group is projected to grow by 59%, reaching 657 people from 414.
+The combined 65+ age groups are expected to account for 60% of total population growth, reflecting the area's aging demographic trend.
+In contrast, the 5 to 14 and 15 to 24 age cohorts are projected to experience population declines.